Skip to Content

 • How is burrata different from mozzarella?
 Burrata is made from fresh mozzarella curds that are stretched and folded into a little pouch and then—brace yourself—filled with thick cream and some more stringy bits of mozzarella curd so that when you cut it open it absolutely oozes out in the most luscious, irresistible way.

-• And if you’re wondering where to buy burrata most grocery stores carry burrata, check your local specialty shops and especially if you have a great cheesemonger in your town!
+• Where to buy burrata: These days, most grocery stores carry burrata.
+But for the very best burrata, check your local specialty shops, or if you have a great cheesemonger in your town hit them up!
 Any place you’d go for truly fabulous cheeses and charcuterie should have burrata.
 You can also order it online if you really can’t find it in a shop nearby.

 • What does burrata go well with?
-EVERYTHING.
-You can put it on pizza, atop a simple salad, or really anything you want.
+Burrata goes with EVERYTHING.
+It’s the crowning jewel of our Spinach Pesto Gnocchi, and we love it on pizza or Grilled Flatbread, over salads (try our super colorful Burrata Salad with Summer Berries & Pistachios) or really anything you want.
 Burrata is decadent and delicious enough to stand on its own as an appetizer with some great bread and olive oil.
-But we really think that it goes best with.....
+Or pair it with….

 Braised Cherry Tomatoes

-When you love a food as dearly as we love burrata, it’s essential to dream up the most perfect use for it.
-Burrata needs no accompaniment, and we’d certainly never want to compete with its milky, creamy, oozing perfection.
-But when we get our hands on a perfect ball of burrata, we feel a particular kind of anxiety—like we’ve got to come up with a way to serve burrata that honors its marvelousness, or ELSE.
+When you love a food as dearly as we love burrata, it’s essential to dream up the most perfect partner for it.
+When we get our hands on a perfect ball of burrata, we feel a particular kind of anxiety—like we’ve got to come up with a way to serve burrata that honors its marvelousness, or ELSE.
 Thus, these silky, umami-rich braised cherry tomatoes were born.
-Fresh tomatoes and fresh mozzarella come together to make a classic caprese salad—one of the worlds most perfect foods—and so we took the idea of that ideal partnership and applied it to burrata and braised tomatoes.
-Each of them—the burrata and the braised tomatoes—is an over-the-top riff on the caprese salad’s fresh tomatoes and fresh mozzarella, but the partnership holds strong and together they perfectly enhance the other without detracting from their individual greatness.
+Fresh tomatoes and fresh mozzarella come together to make a classic Caprese Salad, and so we took the idea of that ideal partnership and applied it to burrata and braised tomatoes!

-2. Warm the olive oil in a big oven safe skillet with the tomatoes, salt, basil and garlic.
+2. Warm the olive oil, tomatoes, basil and garlic in a big skillet

-4. Take the lid off and move the skillet under your broiler just long enough to take on a bit of char.
+4. Put the skillet under your broiler just long enough to give the tomatoes a bit of char.

-5. Pour the tomatoes over the burrata and serve with lots of good bread.
+5. Pour the braised cherry tomatoes over the burrata and serve with lots of good bread.

 Summer Appetizers Are The Best Appetizers of All

 When produce is perfect and fresh cheese are at their peak, delicious meals like this come together with such ease.
 It’s the very best time of year to be a home cook and food lover, don’t you think?
-Try this braised tomatoes and burrata recipe, and let us know how you like it, OK?
-Share a photo and tag us on Instagram using @themodernproper and #themodernproper so that we can see your stuff!
-Happy eating!
+Try this braised tomatoes and burrata recipe, and let us know how you like it, OK? more recipe inspiration, follow us on Facebook, Instagram, TikTok and Pinterest or order our cookbook.
+We love when you share your meals.
+Tag us on Instagram using #themodernproper, and we’d love to hear what you think of this recipe in the comments below.
+Happy cooking!

 • Serves: 8